madebybob/php-number/README.md

 This library aims to deal with numbers like prices, weights, quantities, et cetera.

 #### The problem
 Have you ever worked with prices, weights, or any other numbers in PHP?
 What type are they?
-Integer?
-A String?
+An integer?
+A string?
 Or did you get a float to manage decimals?

-Ahh, after hours of investigation you've found [bcmath](https://www.php.net/manual/en/book.bc.php), but it is still hard to manage your numbers in your codebase.
-While `bcmath` is a great library to make calculations with, the API is not easy to use.
+Ahh, after hours of investigation you've found [bcmath](https://www.php.net/manual/en/book.bc.php), so you can do math with your numbers.
+But it is still hard to manage your numbers in your codebase, because you cannot typehint anything.

 #### The solution
 This library will help you to manage numbers because you can typhint them (`getTotal(Number $quantity)`) and make calculations on the number itself (`$number->sum('200')'`).